fsantanna/dceu/doc/manual.md

 Optionally, a declaration can be associated with a [tuple template](#tag-enumerations-and-tuple-templates) tag, which allows the variable to be indexed by a field name, instead of a numeric position.
-Note that the variable is not guaranteed to hold a value matching the template, not even a tuple is guaranteed.
+Note that the variable is not guaranteed to hold a value matching the template.
 The template association is static but with no runtime guarantees.

 If the declaration omits the template tag, but the initialization expression is